IBurn36360/Twitch_Interface/README.md

 You can do whatever you want with this piece of software, including modifying it and using it in any way, shape or form.
 The only requirement is that you keep the credit and the license in the header of the file itself and that you not, in any circumstances redistribute the file in question for the safety of any people who wish to use this software.
 If you wish to have other people use this software, it is best that you give them the link to this particular git for the latest version of this software and to allow them to find all of the information relating to this piece of software.

-For any information about the interface, please look in the module list below (Yes, I know PHP does not actually have a module system, it is just easier to sort them by this).
+For any information about the interface, please look in the module list below.

 # Advantages

 1. Encompass all currently documented API endpoints available in [Twitch's kraken V3](https://github.com/justintv/Twitch-API/tree/master/v3_resources)
 2. Very simple calls: <code>$editors = $interface->getEditors('test_channel_1', -1, 0, 'Your OAuth Token', 'Your Access Code');</code>
-3. Able to grab theoretically unlimited information
+3. Able to grab theoretically unlimited information (Barring limitations from Twitch)
 4. Automatically adds your client-id into the header of every call to avoid rate limits (Don't abuse twitch though, they still reserve the right to rate limit you or even deny your application access.
 I take no responsibility for any actions Twitch may or may not take in order to stop abuse of the API)
 5. Automatically uses a defined certificate for true HTTPS (Has a workaround in case a certificate is not provided to allow calls to go through properly)
 6. Extremely configurable (See [configuration](https://github.com/IBurn36360/Twitch_Interface/blob/master/configuration.md))